NissimHadar/hifi_autotester_tests/README.md

 1. Run the auto-tester executable auto-tester.exe
 2. Select Help->About from the menu
-   Verify built on Aug 18 2018, 15:42:27
+   Verify built on Aug 20 2018, 10:44:44

 1. Click Close
    Verify auto-tester closes cleanly

+1. Run the auto-tester executable auto-tester.exe
 **Create test**
-1. Select Create tab
+1. Select Create tab (the default)
-1. Open console and change to the hifi_autotester_tests that has just been cloned
+1. Open a console and change directory to the hifi_autotester_tests that has just been cloned
 1. `cd tests`
 1. `dir /s /w *.png | find "File(s)"`
 		Verify total of 21 images (last line displayed)